 The Romance of the Rose!

-See our beautiful Rose selections: Brandy (yellow); Mr. Lincoln (red); Celestial Night (mauve); All dressed up (pink); Parade day (pink/white swirl); Easy Does It (salmon color); and Touch of class (clear pink).
+As well as being the traditional way of planting roses, bare roots are cheaper than potted roses and easier to handle.
+They will establish quickly in the garden and, unlike other plants, will flower in their first year.
+Try our Burst of Joy, Love at First Sight, State of Grace and Pumpkin Patch bareroot roses!
+We have beautiful Rose selections like: Brandy (yellow); Mr. Lincoln (red); Celestial Night (mauve); All dressed up (pink); Parade day (pink/white swirl); Easy Does It (salmon color); and Touch of class (clear pink).
 Several roses are also fragrant.
 Not all types of roses need to be pruned, other than for clean-up and size control, but if you are going to prune your roses, early spring is a perfect time.
 Pruning before the leaf buds open causes the rose bush to put its full energy into new growth.
 As with most plants, roses enjoy a good feeding in the spring, when they are actively growing and need the nutrition.
 There are several good all-purpose rose foods that you can use, but a general all-purpose fertilizer will also suffice.
 Slow release fertilizers will need to be applied less frequently than water-soluble fertilizers.
 Make sure your roses get plenty of water and monitor them regularly for signs of problems.
 Roses don't like wet feet so be sure the soil drains well.

 See our Rose List Here!